Supported Wage System (SWS)

 If you are a new employee, your employer or service provider may make an application.

-Learning Modules for Australian Disability Enterprises
+Learning Modules for supported employment services

-The Department has developed a set of five eLearning modules to assist employers in understanding the SWS for these employees.
-The modules are easy to follow and contain resources that may assist employers with the changes.
+The Department has developed a set of five eLearning modules to assist employers in understanding the modified SWS under the Supported Employment Services Award.
+The modules are easy to follow and contain resources that may assist employers.
 Click on the following links to access the eLearning modules.

 Last updated: